woossi0/suite/docs/usermanual/source/cartography/ysld/tutorial/line.rst

       Road casing and other styles

 #.
-Now that we have these rules for special types of roads, we want to make sure our basic rule does not also draw lines for these special roads.
+Now that we have these rules for special types of roads, we want to make sure our medium rule does not also draw lines for these special roads.
 We can add a filter to the rule to exclude these from the rule (``<>`` means "not equal to"):

    .. code-block:: yaml
       :emphasize-lines: 3

-     - name: roads
+        - name: medium
-        scale: (,8000000)
+          scale: (2000000,8000000)
           filter:  ${scalerank < 8 AND expressway <> 1 AND featurecla <> 'Ferry'}
           symbolizers:
           - line:
               stroke-color: '#333333'
               stroke-width: 1

 Using ``else`` to account for all other features
 ------------------------------------------------